Follow Up with Your References: How (and Why) to Keep the Relationship Alive

 Most job search literature places great emphasis on the process of selecting and contacting potential employment references.
 While it is important to choose your references wisely and to check with them to make sure they’re willing to vouch for you well before you send out your résumé, that process is really only the first phase of this unique professional relationship.

-According to Edward Andler, reference expert and author of The Complete Reference Checking Handbook, job seekers should make it a top priority to form long-term partnerships with their professional references.
+Job seekers should make it a top priority to form long-term partnerships with their professional references.
 These key contacts in your field will form the foundation of your hospitality industry network as your career takes off and begins to flourish.
 In fact, your references are perfect resources to help guide you as your professional path moves you in directions you might not yet even be able to imagine.

 Cultivate a Lasting Relationship with Your References